 Spirit Rock’s intention is to make the teachings we offer accessible to everyone, thus program fees are kept as low as possible.
 Program fees constitute a portion of Spirit Rock’s operating budget.
 We rely on the generous donations of our sangha members to support our day-to-day operations.
 We offer scholarships for most non-residential programs and do not turn anyone away from daylongs for lack of funds.
 We also offer a volunteer program.
 Volunteers support every program at Spirit Rock and attend most events for free.
 To learn more about scholarship options or to offer your time as a volunteer, contact our Volunteer Coordinator at (415) 488-0164 x 224.

-General scholarships are available for residential retreats and Deepening Practice programs like the Dedicated Practitioners Program and Community Dharma Leaders Program.
+General scholarships are available for residential retreats and Extended Study programs like the Dedicated Practitioners Program and Community Dharma Leaders Program.
 For people with life-threatening illnesses, scholarships for most Spirit Rock offerings are available through our Karuna program.
 For general retreat scholarship information, please visit Financial Assistance & Scholarships.

 Sliding-scale prices for retreats and daylongs allow Spirit Rock to keep programs affordable for those with limited financial means, while also giving participants the opportunity to make a tax-deductible donation to Spirit Rock at the point of registration.
 We rely upon donations to support approximately 31% of our operating costs.

 For all Spirit Rock programs offering a sliding-scale fee structure, any fee amount paid above the low-end of the sliding scale may be claimed as a tax-deductible donation to a nonprofit organization to the extent allowed by law.
 Retreat participants who make sliding-scale donations will receive an acknowledgement letter from Spirit Rock citing the amount of their contribution.
 For daylong registration, please keep your confirmation letter as a receipt.